Orange County Construction Injury Attorney

 If you sustained injuries on a construction site, our construction injury attorneys can help you with a claim.
 You may have a workers’ compensation claim or a personal injury lawsuit.
 At Russell & Lazarus APC, we have experience helping people who have suffered injury on construction sites and can explain your options.

 Construction injury attorneys understand that construction work is easily one of the most dangerous occupations in the United States.
 Not only do construction workers perform manual labor job tasks, they are also subject to very dangerous working conditions and work equipment, depending on the type of construction job.

 In addition, job sites are often in remote locations when residential construction is being performed.
-The scope of work settings and duties for construction workers ranges widely, and this all can result in a wide of range of common construction injuries that construction injury attorneys have encountered.
+The scope of work settings and duties for construction workers ranges widely.
+This all can result in a wide of range of common construction injuries that injury attorneys have encountered.
 While construction injuries could potentially include any part of the worker’s body, there are some particular causes of construction accidents to which other industries may not be subjected.